 Facilities Services Manager, Kaiser Permanente School of Allied Health Sciences

-Karen Norwood is a board member of Hercules Academic Athletic Board, and a member of Kaiser Permanente African American Professional Association, Kaiser Permanente Care Volunteer Organization, and serves on Chevron’s Richmond Economic Revitalization Committee.
+She is a board member at the Invictus Academy of Richmond, CA, and a member of Kaiser Permanente African American Professional Association, Kaiser Permanente Care Volunteer Organization, and serves on Chevron’s Richmond Economic Revitalization Committee.
 Karen has received three National Awards from the State of California for her work in Eliminating Health Disparities.

-Sachi Yoshii is a strategic consultant working with leaders of foundations, non-profit organizations, academia and the public sector, focused on the development of community infrastructure in the Bay Area through public/private partnerships.
+Sachi Yoshii has worked with leaders of foundations, non-profit organizations, academia and the public sector, focused on the development of community infrastructure in the Bay Area through public/private partnerships.
 Prior, Sachi covered a range of executive, program, and operations teams at a multi-billion dollar endowed foundation, providing oversight of global grant making activities, including the development of program strategies, financial and budget planning, and execution of technology initiatives and data trend analyses.
-Sachi serves on the board of an Oakland-based organization that provides culturally competent services and support for the Asian/Pacific Islander incarcerated and formerly incarcerated population, primarily at San Quentin and Solano state prisons and the re-entry population in Alameda County.
+Sachi serves on the board of an Oakland-based organization that provides culturally competent services and support for the Asian/Pacific Islander incarcerated and formerly incarcerated population, primarily at San Quentin and Solano state prisons, and also with re-entry populations in Alameda County.
 She resides in Oakland and received a dual-degree MBA from Columbia Business School and London Business School and a Bachelors degree from the University of California, Santa Cruz.